Community

 Summer Institute

-Held on the vibrant campus of St. Margaret’s Episcopal School in San Juan Capistrano, California, this immersive experience blends theory and practice to celebrate the art and heart of early learning.
+Held on the vibrant campus of St. Margaret’s Episcopal School, this immersive experience blends theory, practice, and reflection, celebrating the art and heart of early childhood education.
+Educators will leave with practical strategies, renewed inspiration, and a deeper understanding of how literacy, belonging, and joyful learning are inextricably linked.

 Registration opens April 1, 2026